 - Homemade sausage

 I purchased empanada wrappers at a local Mexican grocery store.
 One package of 10 wrappers cost $2.89.
-All in all, each empanada cost about 85 cents.
+All in all, each empanada cost about 85 cents each.
 Not bad for a hearty, on-the-go breakfast!

 Get the recipe: Leftover turkey empanadas with a roasted red pepper sauce